Azure-Samples/java-on-aca/tips.md

 ---
-title: 'Lab Tips and troubleshooting'
+title: 'Lab tips and troubleshooting'
 layout: home
 nav_order: 99
 ---

-# A couple of tips when you run this lab
+# Tips for best results with the lab
 {: .no_toc }

-An overview of the tips in this section:
+Tips in this section include:

 - TOC
 {:toc}

-## Use Codespaces
+## Use GitHub Codespaces

-The best and easiest way to run this lab is definitely through the use of a codespace.
-It has all the tools pre-installed for you.
-All the steps as well have been tested through the codespace that is included in the repo.
-The second best alternative is using Visual Studio Code locally with the remote containers option.
+As described in the [installation instructions]({% link install.md %}), the best and easiest way to run this lab is to use [GitHub Codespaces](https://github.com/features/codespaces).
+With the devcontainer.json file provided in the lab's [GitHub repository](https://github.com/Azure-Samples/java-on-aca) you can create a codespace that has the required tools pre-installed and configured for you.
+The steps in this lab have been thoroughly tested with the codespace configuration included in the repo.

-The least best option is with a local install of all the tooling.
-You can get unexpected errors when using this option.
-Try to avoid it if you can.
-We still provide it as an alternative for people who really can't use the codespace or remote containers.
+If you're unable to use a codespace, the best alternative is Visual Studio Code with remote containers, which allows you to deploy and work with a preconfigured Docker development environment.

+If you can't use either of these options, you can complete this lab by installing the required tooling on your local environment.
+However, since it’s impossible for us to test all lab steps with every possible local configuration, we highly recommend using either GitHub Codespaces or the Visual Studio Code with remote containers.

-## .azcli files will save your day
+## Use .azcli files to work more efficiently

-In case you are using Visual Studio Code, you can record your statements in a file with the _.azcli_ extension.
-This extension in combination with the [Azure CLI Tools](https://marketplace.visualstudio.com/items?itemName=ms-vscode.azurecli) gives you extra capabilities like IntelliSense and directly running a statement from the script file in the terminal window.
+If you're using Visual Studio Code, you can record the command-line statements that you execute in a file with the _.azcli_ extension.
+This extension, combined with the [Azure CLI Tools](https://marketplace.visualstudio.com/items?itemName=ms-vscode.azurecli) extension, gives you extra capabilities, like IntelliSense, and the opportunity to directly run statements from the script file in a terminal window.

-When using this extension you can keep a record of all the steps you executed in an _.azcli_ file and quickly execute these statements through the `Ctrl+'` shortcut.
-Check out the extension, it will save you time in the lab!
+With this extension, you can keep a record in an .azcli file of all the steps that you executed and quickly execute these statements through the `Ctrl+` shortcut.
+To save time and effort in this lab, be sure to check out the extension.

-## On error perform these steps
+# Troubleshoot issues

-There are a couple of places in the lab where the steps you need to execute include easy to miss steps.
-In case of any error the default way to recover from the error is:
+There are a couple places in the lab where you can easily to miss steps or incorrectly execute a statement.
+If you run into errors as a result,  try the following debug steps:

-1. re-check whether you executed each step.
+1. Carefully recheck the lab instructions to make sure that you executed each step.

-1. Check all YAML indentation.
+1. Confirm that all YAML is correctly indented and lacks formatting errors.

-1. Check whether you saved all the files that have changes.
+1. Check to ensure that you saved all the files you modified.

-1. Check the logs of the specific failing app.
+1. Check the logs for the failing application or service.

    ```bash
    az containerapp logs show -g $RESOURCE_GROUP -n <APP_NAME>
    ```

-### In case you made a coding error
+### Dealing with code errors

-In case you see you made a coding error, you will need to rebuild and redeploy the specific failing microservice.
+If you find coding issues that lead to errors, fix the issues and then rebuild and redeploy the affected application.

-To rebuild and redeploy a failing microservice:
+To rebuild and redeploy an application:

-1. Navigate to the root of the application and rebuild the specific microservice.
+1. Go to the repo's src folder, and rebuild the application that contains the code you fixed.

    ```bash
    cd ~/workspaces/java-on-aca/src
    mvn clean package -DskipTests -rf :spring-petclinic-<microservice-name>
    ```

-1. Update the target container apps instance.
+1. Update the affected container app instance.

    ```bash
    az containerapp update \